Tencent-RTC/TRTC_Android/TRTC-API-Example/README.md

   - [Cross-Room Competition](./Advanced/RoomPk)
   - [Third-Party Beauty Filters](./Advanced/ThirdBeauty)

 >  Note: for clarity purposes, the naming of folders in the project may differ slightly from a standard Android Studio project in terms of letter case.
-If you have a problem with this, please send us your feedback [here](https://wj.qq.com/s2/8393434/418a/).

 ## Environment Requirements